 I have no intention of taking any future position in $TKAI.
 This piece offers no recommendation on whether you should invest or not.

-Subscribers and interested readers can log-in below to read more.
+Subscribers can log-in below to read more.

 A predictive biomarker for prostate cancer drug resistance may lead to new drug development opportunities.

 At ASCO 2014, one of the prostate cancer highlights was the oral presentation by Emmanuel Antonarakis MB BCh, Assistant Professor of Oncology at Johns Hopkins.